What is reverse cycle air conditioning, and what are its advantages?

 How Does It Work?

-What is Reverse Cycle Air Conditioning and What Are the Advantages?Reverse cycle air conditioning gives you the full ability to control your climate, allowing you to choose between both cool or warm air.
-It makes use of the heat that can be extracted from the air outside – even on winter nights – and helps transfer it inside.
-The refrigerant gas is passed through an external coil, which helps absorb the heat from the air outside.
+Reverse cycle air conditioning allows you to control your climate, allowing you to choose between cool or warm air.
+It uses the heat that can be extracted from the air outside – even on winter nights – and helps transfer it inside.
+The refrigerant gas is passed through an external coil, which helps absorb the heat from outside air.
 It is then pumped through a compressor into an evaporator inside your home.
 This process releases the heat into your house.

 This process is different from electric heaters.
 Electric heaters directly create heat by using elements that heat up through the use of electric currents.
 Some examples of ‘direct element’ heaters are portable heaters and panel convectors.
 Off-peak storage heaters are another example.
-These heaters are immensely inefficient since all the electricity utilised to create heat is used to warm up the room.
+These heaters are immensely inefficient since all the electricity used to create heat is used to warm the room.
 However, reverse cycle air conditioning can transfer up to three or more units of heat for every unit of electricity used.
 Hence, the running costs of this process can easily be as low as one-third of the costs of direct element heaters.

 What Are the Advantages?